 The limited use of modern technologies by incumbent operators has created the biggest opportunity in global self storage.
-Early adopters of new technologies will build a huge advantage over local competitors, cut costs, increase margins and grow their businesses.
+Early adopters of new technologies will build a huge advantage over local competitors, cut costs, increase margins, and grow their businesses.

 Every business is now a technology business.
-Whether it’s the way we book flights and hotels, how we do our grocery shopping or how we buy (almost) anything, technology has dramatically changed every consumer industry.
+Whether it’s the way we book flights and hotels, how we do our grocery shopping, or how we buy (almost) anything, technology has dramatically changed every consumer industry.
 In many cases, incumbents have been forced into a life or death competitive fight as new tech-focused entrants have found ways to step change the business model.
-The challenge faced by incumbents, and why it’s often too late by the time they realise how much trouble they’re in, is well documented by Clay Christensen in The Innovators Dilemma.
+The challenge faced by incumbents, and why it’s often too late by the time they realize how much trouble they’re in, is well documented by Clay Christensen in The Innovators Dilemma.

 The self storage industry is no different.
 Up until recently, complacency due to high profit margins (61% EBITDA at Big Yellow, 56% at SafeStore) has allowed much of the self storage industry to delay adopting the advantages — to both the customer and the business — of modern technologies.
-From online bookings and automated payments to self check-in and smart entry systems, technology adoption by incumbents has been relatively slow compared with other industries.
+From online rentals and automated payments to self check-in and smart entry systems, technology adoption by incumbents has been relatively slow compared with other industries.

 All of this is about to change.
 Firstly, a tougher economic environment and increased competition is going to create a need for operational efficiencies (aka cost cutting).
-Secondly, new technologies are becoming available that will make it easy for any operator to start using cutting edge software (online bookings, recurring payments and automated billing) and hardware (smart entry doors) that will combine to make automated, unmanned self storage facilities the new normal.
+Secondly, new technologies are becoming available that will make it easy for any operator to start using cutting edge software (online reservations, recurring payments and automated billing) and hardware (smart entry doors) that will combine to make automated, unmanned self storage facilities the new normal.

 What are operators doing today?

 When I decided to open my first self storage facility in 2019, one of the first decisions I made was to automate it as far as possible.
-That meant letting customers book online, using smart entry systems to allow customers to check in without staff being on site, and building systems to take care of everything else from recurring billing, automated payments and accounting integrations.
+That meant letting customers rent online, using smart entry systems to allow customers to check in without staff being on site, and building systems to take care of everything else from recurring billing, automated payments, and accounting integrations.
 However, there was no readily available solution that made it easy to do this, so I had to build a lot of it myself.

 - Pricing Transparency — how open are they with prices?
 Are they available on the website?
 Are they hidden behind an email/telephone collection?
 Or, are they shown openly to anyone visiting the site?